devopstoday11/zipkin/zipkin-storage/cassandra-v1/README.md

 Zipkin's storage layer logs to the category "zipkin2.storage.cassandra", but you may wish to see the entire "zipkin2" when troubleshooting.

-Depending on details desired, the underlying driver's category "com.datastax.oss.driver.api.core.cql" at debug level may help.
+If you want to see requests and latency, set the logging category "com.datastax.oss.driver.internal.core.tracker.RequestLogger" to DEBUG.

-If you just want to see queries and latency, set the category "com.datastax.oss.driver.api.core.cql.QueryLogger" to debug or trace.
-Trace level includes bound values.
+TRACE includes query values.

 See [Request Logger](https://docs.datastax.com/en/developer/java-driver/4.9/manual/core/request_tracker/#request-logger) for more details.